Justin Fields makes his 1st start, Bears beat Titans 27-24

 NASHVILLE, Tenn.
+(AP) — Justin Fields is right where the Chicago Bears hoped he would be at the end of the preseason.

+All coach Matt Nagy will say is that they feel good with where the Bears are with their quarterbacks, a group that includes Andy Dalton set to start the opener and veteran Nick Foles along with the 11th overall pick in Fields.

-(AP) — Nick Foles threw a 54-yard touchdown pass to Jesper Horsted with 6:51 left, and the Chicago Bears held off the Tennessee Titans 27-24 to wrap the preseason Saturday night.
+Foles threw a 54-yard touchdown pass to Jesper Horsted with 6:51 left, and the Bears held off the Tennessee Titans 27-24 to wrap the preseason Saturday night.

 Horsted, a tight end who played at Princeton, finished with three TDs and 104 yards receiving, catching all five passes thrown to him.
-His first TD came from rookie Justin Fields in his first start with the other two from Foles in the second half.
+His first TD came from Fields in his first start with the other two from Foles in the second half.

+“Big picture, we love where he’s at,” Nagy said of Fields.
+“He’s done everything we’ve asked him to do.”

-The 11th overall draft pick, Fields had veteran Jason Peters at left tackle with the other starters on the offensive line in front of him.
+The rookie out of Ohio State had veteran Jason Peters working at left tackle for 21 snaps with the other starters on the offensive line in front of him.
 With help from back-to-back defensive penalties, he hit Horsted in the end zone for a 20-yard TD pass in the final minute for a 14-10 halftime lead for the Bears (2-1).

+“No one else could have got that ball except maybe my other teammate …” Horsted said.
+“Just enough space that I can get both feet in and go out of bounds.
+But no defender could’ve got the ball.”

 Fields finished 7 of 10 for 54 yards.